-Of the more than 80 nuclear medicine staff members at Mayo Clinic in Rochester, Minn., there are 56 certified nuclear medicine technologists, 12 physicians, six nurses, two physicists, one radiochemist, six PET support personnel, and several support and administrative staff members.
+Of the more than 80 nuclear medicine staff members at Mayo Clinic's campus in Rochester, Minnesota, there are 56 certified nuclear medicine technologists, 12 physicians, six nurses, two physicists, one radiochemist, six PET support personnel, and several support and administrative staff members.

-You have access to these individuals throughout your program — with the opportunity to learn directly from some of today's best nuclear medicine practitioners.
+You have access to these individuals throughout your program, giving you the opportunity to learn directly from some of today's best nuclear medicine practitioners.

 Visiting professors and lecturers